 As far as your actual image, likely it will have been uploaded and stored in your media library.
 So there are no worries about those going away.
 But you would always want to double-check.
 How and where you images are displayed, will likely change with the new theme.
 If your theme has theme-specific galleries, that may be another matter and the images may not be stored in the media library.
 So you will want to make sure you know what is in your library and what isn’t.

 The most important thing to remember is whenever you do change themes, and this does not only matter with product images, but all of your images, run a plugin like Regenerate Thumbnails.
 This will help your images in your new theme not to become blurry or distorted.

 And Always Backup

 Hopefully this post has set your mind at ease or has given you a better idea of what to expect when changing your theme on your eCommerce site.
-If your host has staging, or you use a service like WPStagecoach, that’s even better as you can move your site there and test out your new theme.
+If your host has staging, or you use a plugin like BackupBuddy, that’s even better as you can move your site there and test out your new theme.
 But whatever direction you choose to go, always make sure you backup everything before you starting poking around on your site to make a change like this.